 Apply for the IYES Experience that takes place June 7th – 16th, 2018.

 Indigenous Youth Empowering Students (IYES) is an international youth development program run through SchoolBOX Inc. IYES provides Indigenous youth from Canada the opportunity to create meaningful change in the lives of Nicaraguan children through education.

 IYES volunteers enjoy an amazing life experience, improve the lives of others and become leaders of change in their home communities.

 IYES participants learn about their culture and traditions and prepare a cultural presentation to take to Nicaragua.
 In Nicaragua, the IYES group works with community members and SchoolBOX staff to build a school in an impoverished community.
 They also participate in a culture exchange by sharing stories and experiences with the community in which they volunteer.

-Participants are guided through discussions and workshops on Indigenous leadership, personal leadership, philosophy and creating a vision for their home communities.
+Participants are guided through discussions on Indigenous leadership, personal leadership, philosophy and creating a vision for their home communities.
 As a follow-up to their experiences in Nicaragua, our newest program SchoolBOX Indigenous Library Project, empowers our IYES-alumni youth leaders to bring educational empowerment right to their own communities in Canada.

 What will I do in Nicaragua?

 The program is an opportunity for YOU to embark on a volunteer project in Nicaragua (A 10 day volunteer experience in June 2018).
 You will work with a team of 8 to 10 Indigenous Youth from Canada to reach out to an impoverished community.
 Working alongside teachers, students and community leaders, you will help construct a new school building for an underprivileged community.
 For a glimpse into the experience, watch this video and for the 2019 experience video, click here.